EOSIO/eosio-explorer/README.md

 Run the tool with the specified command

 Commands:
-  init              Initialize the tool by installing all dependencies, setting up
+  -v                Prints out the current version of the tool -h or --help      Prints out the current list of available commands init              Initialize the tool by installing all dependencies, setting up
                     all Docker containers, etc.
                     Available flags:
+                    --server-mode - Starts the blockchain environment for the tool without opening the web application
                     -dev / --develop - Starts the tool in development mode -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts start             Start the tool, assumes the dependencies and Docker images are already prepared Available flags:
+                    --server-mode - Starts the blockchain environment for the tool without opening the web application
                     -dev / --develop - Starts the tool in development mode -d / --delete - Removes existing Docker containers --init - Builds a production-ready version of the web tool,